tertek/create-redcap-module/README.md

    npx create-redcap-module
 ```

-After completing the necessary input, a module folder will be available.
+After completing the necessary input, a module folder will be available at `/redcap/modules/`.

 ## Testing